Joint Continuous and Discrete Model Selection via Submodularity: Examples and Computational Evaluation

 In this section, we explore the relationship between the continuous submodular function minimization algorithm's discretization error and its running time.
 To this end, we ran instances of the sparse regression example with the modified range function penalty, using a discretization resolution in each dimension ranging from $k=50$ to $k=400$.

-The minimum cost achieved at each discretization level $k$ is shown in the left plot of Fig. \ref{fig:k_comp}.
-Similarly, the associated running times of the algorithm are shown in the right-hand plot of Fig. \ref{fig:k_comp}.
+The minimum cost achieved at each discretization level $k$ is shown in the left plot of Figure \ref{fig:k_comp}.
+Similarly, the associated running times of the algorithm are shown in the right-hand plot of Figure \ref{fig:k_comp}.
 Interestingly, near the value of $k = 250$, the achieved cost becomes effectively optimal, but the running time increases by an order of magnitude.

 To give a coarse estimate on the origin of higher running times for projected subgradient descent and the minimum-norm point algorithms, we note that the computational cost of each iteration is dominated by the cost of computing the Lov\`asz extension of $H$.
 This computation has time complexity $O(n\log n + n EO)$, where $EO$ is the complexity of evaluating $H$.
 If $H$ is evaluated through convex optimization, many generic interior-point methods have time complexity that is approximately $EO = O(n^3)$.
 Therefore, each iteration of the minimum-norm point algorithm and the projected subgradient descent algorithm might have complexity on the order of $O(n\log n + n^4)$.

-One possible remedy to this issue would be to use a more specialized algorithm for solving the constrained convex optimization problem evaluating $H$, thus reducing the complexity of $EO$.
-Another easy alternative would be to stop early, producing an approximate evaluation of $H$.
-Projected subgradient descent still has some approximation guarantees in this regime \cite{eloptimal}, but our agnostic combination may be more brittle to these variations.
+When using the fast non-negative quadratic programming algorithm, however, each evaluation operation is typically much lower than the generic $O(n^3)$.
+Moreover, the lattice reduction technique of \cite{iyer2013fast} runs in approximately $O(n^2)$, and reduces the problem size drastically in many problems, as seen above.